 The business press has failed the American people.

 The business press has failed the American people.
-It failed them in the years leading up to our current economic crisis, as Dean Starkman (among others) so thoroughly documented in the January 2009 issue of Mother Jones, and as many others have shown in the pages and on the websites of each of our organizations.
-The “army of professional business reporters - an estimated 9,000 or so nationwide in print alone,” Starkman wrote, “for all practical purposes missed the biggest story on the beat.”
+As Dean Starkman so thoroughly documented in the January 2009 issue of Mother Jones, “the army of professional business reporters - an estimated 9,000 or so nationwide in print alone for all practical purposes missed the biggest story on the beat.”

-Worse yet, it is failing us today.
+Worse yet, the failure continues today.

 According to the recent report from the Pew Research Center's Project for Excellence in Journalism, the “gravest economic crisis since the Great Depression,”